maelzx/COP/README.md

 ### Integration
 * Integrate with Billplz
-* Half integrate with STRIPE
+* Integrate with Stripe Checkout

 ### How to use ?
 * First you clone this repo